 If we want to create the cron jobs, sudo permissions are also needed to run.
 So, we open up a terminal window and then Issue the command sudo gnome-schedule.
 We then schedule the job as described above.

-In this tutorial, we have discussed how to schedule the tasks using crontab.
-The first part of the tutorial is based on the methods applicable on the command line.
-Whereas, the second part that seems much easier to be used is for the GUI based Cron jobs that can be made to work by installing the Gnome schedule as shown in this tutorial.
+In this tutorial, we have discussed how to schedule tasks using crontab.
+The first part of the tutorial is based on the command line.
+Whereas, the second part shows how to maintain cronjobs using GNOME GUI.